-SNL WIPP LTM activities consist of the placement of P-T gauges at depth in wells coupled with DTW measurements, as well as installing P-T gauges to collect barometric-pressure data.
+SNL WIPP LTM activities consist of the placement of P-T gauges at depth in wells coupled with DTW measurements, as well as installing pressure gauges to collect barometric-pressure data.
+The depth at which the P-T gauge is set is generally identified by the MTL and is based on placing the gauge at the mid-formation depth of the water bearing unit of interest.
+This depth is typically referenced to the top of casing, but can also be referenced to other markers on the well.
 In general, P-T gauges will be programmed to record data on a set time interval (e.g., hourly) ignoring intermediate readings (e.g., every 5 minutes) unless the trigger value for pressure (e.g., 0.1 psi) is exceeded.
-Gauges used to measure barometric pressure will be programmed to take and record a reading at least every 15 minutes, regardless of the amount of pressure change.
-Data files will be downloaded from the data logger memory on an approximately monthly basis in conjunction with a DTW measurement, as part of the Monthly Monitoring Run (MMR).
-These data, as well as those collected by the WRES GWMP, will be evaluated by the MTL/PI prior to the next MMR in order to ensure that the objectives of this TP are being met.
+Pressure transducers used to measure barometric pressure will record a reading at least every 15 minutes, regardless of the amount of pressure change.
+Data files will be downloaded from the various data loggers on an approximately monthly basis in conjunction with DTW measurements, as part of the Monthly Monitoring Run (MMR).
+These data, as well as those collected by the WIPP MOC, will be evaluated by the MTL/PI prior to the next MMR in order to ensure that the objectives of this TP are being met.